jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

-nicely straightened out, and was going to give the hedgehog a blow with its head, it would twist itself round and look up in her face, with such a puzzled expression that she could not help burst- ing out laughing; and when she had got its head down and was going to begin again, it was very provoking to find that
+nicely straightened out, and was going to give the hedgehog a blow with its head, it would twist itself round and look up in her face, with such a puzzled ex- pression that she could not help burst- ing out laughing; and when she had got its head down and was going to begin again, it was very provoking to find that